Services for Students

 Disabled Students Programs & Services (DSPS) provides support services to students with disabilities to enhance their opportunities to experience educational success.

-Questions regarding accessibility, Sections 504 and 508, Americans with Disabilities Act, Title 5 regulations, and VTEA funding should be addressed with DSPS personnel.
+Questions regarding accessibility, Sections 504 and 508, Americans with Disabilities Act, Title 5 regulations, addressed with DSPS personnel.

-Note: Affiliation with DSPS is not mandatory in order to receive accommodations.
-For further information, contact the college ADA-504 Coordinator.
+Note: Affiliation with DSPS is not mandatory in order to receive Authorized Academic Adjustments.
+It is the student’s responsibility to share their Authorized Academic Adjustments with Instructors.
+For more information, contact the college ADA-504 Coordinator.

 District Public Safety